Youth group programs

 A minimum of eight and a maximum of 20 participants are required per program, unless otherwise noted.
 A ratio of one chaperone for every five children applies.
 Reservations are required for all programs.
 Scheduling is dependent on staff availability.

-Full payment or a deposit is required to secure programs.
-Remaining balance is due upon arrival.
-Fees apply to all attending participants including siblings, leaders, parents, etc. Contact the respective facility for program information and availability.
+Program fees apply to all attending participants including siblings, leaders, parents, etc. Contact the respective facility for program information and availability.

 Civic, scout, youth groups, Eagle Scout and special-interest clubs may take advantage of community service opportunities available with the Forest Preserve District of Will County.
 Your activity or project can be tailored to benefit our forest preserves while providing a meaningful service experience for your group.
 To explore the possibilities, call the Volunteer Program Supervisor at 815-722-7364 from 8 a.m.-4 p.m.
 Monday through Friday.